About Us

 Broad Public Support: We partner with other like-minded advocates and county/state agencies, to build and maintain strong public support for the full implementation of the Blueprint law and the realization of true education reform.

 Our volunteers care deeply about the vitality of our children’s future.
-We need citizens who have the knowledge, skills and attitudes to obtain satisfying employment (jobs/careers) that enable them to lead lives that are satisfying to them and their families.
+We need citizens who have the knowledge, skills and attitudes to obtain gainful employment (jobs/careers) and to lead lives that are satisfying to them and their families.
 We believe that the recommendations of the Kirwan Commission are the foundation for reaching these lofty goals.
-Therefore, we fully endorse the Blueprint for Maryland legislation.
-We also are committed to continued attention to detail over the next many years to be sure the Kirwan recommendations are fully implemented and welcome others willing to join us in this work.
+Therefore, we fully endorse the Blueprint for Maryland legislation and are committed to detailed oversight to ensure the Kirwan recommendations are fully implemented.
+We welcome others to join us in this work.

 Officers: